jessicarush/react-notes/nextjs_advanced_routing.md

 }, [isSoftNavigation, router]);
 ```

-If this method ends up not working down thr road, you could also fix this by using *Intercepting routes* instead, but I'm not sure why they put this as a parallel routes example.
+If this method ends up not working down the road, you could also fix this by using *Intercepting routes* instead, but I'm not sure why they put this as a parallel routes example. **Note: they have since removed it from the parallel routes example and now show it as parallel + intercepting routes**.

 ## Intercepting routes